muratore/dev-finance/README.md

 This app is ease to use.

-Just insert your datas on blanks.
+1 - Insert yours datas on blanks.
+2 - Add - minus signal to spends, for entrance no signal is needed.
-The app will give you how much money you have and how much you spent.
+2 - The app will give you how much money you have and how much you spent.

+OBS.: Put "," to decimal numbers.